No student will be refused care because of inability to pay at the time of service.

 When a patient schedules an appointment and does not keep it, he/she is denying another student access to our services.
 If you need to cancel or change your appointment you must do this at least one hour prior to the scheduled appointment time.
 If an appointment is cancelled less than one hour prior to the appointment time or the patient doesn’t arrive, it is nearly impossible for us to offer this time to another patient that needs to be seen.
 Appointments not canceled at least one hour before the scheduled appointment time will be charged a $15 fee.
 If you are more than 10 minutes late for your appointment, we regret that we will not be able to hold your appointment time and you will be charged a $15 missed appointment fee.

 No fee for routine office visits.
 View the costs page for a full list of fees and costs.
 Payment due at time of service.
 Fees may be paid by cash, personal check, or All-Campus card.
-Unpaid balances will be forwarded to the Business Office and will incur a $10 service charge.
+Unpaid balances will be forwarded to Student Accounts and will incur a $10 service charge.

-Drew University Health Service provides ongoing immunotherapy injections for students who have previously had immunotherapy treatment.
+As a convenience for students, Drew University Health Service will provide ongoing immunotherapy injections (allergy shots) for students who have previously had immunotherapy treatment.
 Students must present in advance to drop off their serum before they can schedule an appointment to receive their allergy shots.
-The student must also sign a consent and have the allergist review and sign the Allergist Instructions for Administration of Allergy Extract.
+The student must also sign a consent and have their allergist review and sign the Allergist Instructions for Administration of Allergy Extract.
 Allergy shots are given by appointment only and when a nurse practitioner or physician is on site.

 Please complete the following documents and bring them to the Health Service prior to your first allergy appointment.